sziyan/homeassistant-tplink-integration/README.md

 It utilizes Kasa API - the same way tp link Kasa application updates your devices' states.
 This means that it's a cloud based solution.
 It requires you to have a Kasa account and your devices set in there - you can do it using tp link Kasa mobile app.
 ## Features

-- Allows to turn on/off ligts
+- Allows to turn on/off lights
 - Allows to change brightness of the light
 - Allows to change hue and saturation of the light
 - Allows to change a temperature of the lighy
+- Allows to turn on/off smart plugs

 ## How does it work